causeforce/OCI/README.md

 # Online Check-in for ConquerCancer.ca

-This web application was created for participants of "The Ride to Conquer Cancer" - www.conquercancer.ca
+This web application was created for participants of The Ride to Conquer Cancer - www.conquercancer.ca

+Built with Angular 5, Bootstrap 4, and Angular Material 2 (custom theme).
+Luminate Online API as the API end-point/"back-end". (http://open.convio.com/api/#main)

 # Angular CLI Commands